British Flapjacks

 - 1/4 teaspoon salt

-- 4 cups quick cooking rolled oats (NOT instant oats or old-fashioned rolled oats)
+- 4 cups quick cooking rolled oats or porridge oats (NOT instant oats or old-fashioned rolled oats)

 Instructions